JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 is *additionally* pushed through `gr_pdw_record.unpack_records()` and compared field by field, so the host-side decoder is tested against real hardware bytes rather than only against a synthetic record.

+At the end of the run it also feeds every (record, packet) pair to `pdw_verify.py` — the same code that will judge records on the radio, here meeting real hardware output for the only time it can without a radio.
+That adds something the golden model cannot: the model reproduces the hardware's *own* phasor/CORDIC arithmetic, so it would agree with a conceptually wrong frequency estimator, whereas `pdw_verify` takes an FFT of the released samples and so disagrees if the measurement is wrong rather than merely self-consistent.
+Only the unambiguous rows are asserted; the `peak_power` ratio is printed, because Path A's DC blocker and moving average make it approximate by construction and these phases run down to amplitude 400 with noise enabled, where that approximation is weakest.

 Checking follows the wireguard-fpga testbenches' `AxisSimSource`/`AxisSimSink`/ `Scoreboard` pattern (`include/pypeline/axi/axis_sim.py`): one sink and one